northpolesec/santa/docs/deployment/migration.md

 Through your MDM:
 - Remove Google Santa from the allowed system extensions list
 - This will trigger the automatic unloading of Google Santa
-- NPS Santa will detect the removal and will finish loading itself within second
+- NPS Santa will detect the removal and will finish loading itself within seconds

 {: .warning }
 To minimize security coverage downtime, ensure the NPS Santa installer has run